“The hardest thing in the world to understand is the income tax.” — Albert Einstein

 What about conventions/trips?

 It has to be realistic and there’s a limit on how many business-related trips that you can write-off per year.
-You can also only write off the business related portion.
+You can also only write off the business-related portion of the event.
 There might be issues with you writing off your bottle of vodka and red bulls.

 Martin’s super helpful tips: